hyperkot/event/README.md

 - __`once`__: listen to a single next occurrence of event, actually pretty common feature for any events.
 - __`next`__: `once` feature in form of a promise.
+- __`init`__: put a special handler which is invoked after the event was triggered fir the first time.
-- __`first`__: promise which is resolved when event is emitted for the first time, useful for initialization events because you don't have to care to put a listener on it before the event occurs.
+    Argument from the first emit is passed to handler.
+Useful for initialization events because you don't have to care to put a listener on it before the event occurs - if the event was already emitted than provided callback will be invoked right away.
 - __`match`__: attach a listener which is invoked only if the events argument meets some condition.
     Usefull for stuff like keyboard events (listening to a certain key being pressed for example).
 - __`pipe`__: redirect all event occurrences to another `EventProperty`.
 Useful when you needed to simple